 How Does Cloud Computing Work?

-Just getting started?
-Whether you're looking to become a cloud engineer or you're a manager wanting to learn more about this industry, learn the ba...Learn More
+Whether you're looking to become a cloud engineer or you're a manager wanting to gain more knowledge, learn the basics of how cloud computing works...Learn More

 A 2013 study by CDW of 1,242 IT professionals found that more than half of organizations are moving a variety of capabilities to the cloud.
 The majority recognize cost savings and increased profits.
 The CDW study found that 88 percent of cloud users pointed to cost savings, and 56 percent of those polled agreed that cloud services have helped them increase profits.
 Additionally, 60 percent of respondents said cloud computing reduced the need for their IT team to maintain infrastructure.